GUI design using Swing and JavaFX

 Numerous controls.
 Swing as a wide set of controls ranging from the color picker, table controls, and slider.

 What differences exist between AWT and Swing?
 Some of them are listed below.

-- Swings components are always platform-independent, while AWT components are platform dependent.
+1. Swings components are always platform-independent, while AWT components are platform-dependent.

 This is another graphical interface user library in Java that offers a lot of functionalities as compared to swing.
-In fact, it is said that JavaFX was meant to be a replacement of Swing.
-This means that it incorporates the features of Swing plus other new features which are superior.
+In fact, it is said that JavaFX was meant to be a replacement for Swing.
+This means that it incorporates the features of Swing plus other new features that are superior.
 JavaFX provides its own

 Components and like Swing it's not dependent on the operating system.
 It supports Windows, Linux, and Mac OS.

 What can you do with JavaFX?

 With JavaFX, you can create a myriad of desktop applications as well as rich internet applications.
 Some of the things you can do with it are to create 2D shapes, 3D shapes, animations, transformations, charts, and layouts.
 All the applications that you make are compatible with all devices.